Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-testanything](https://github.com/dennisdjensen/fortran-testanything): test library supporting the Test Anything Protocol (TAP) inspired by Perl's Test::More module, by dennisdjensen

+[Fortran Unit Test Library](https://github.com/zhenkunl/Fortran_UnitTest): pure Fortran library using Object-Oriented Programming (OOP), by zhenkunl.
+It is strongly inspired by [Zofu](https://github.com/acroucher/zofu), and its output format is derived from [fortran-unit-test](https://github.com/dongli/fortran-unit-test).

 [libfde](https://github.com/Zorkator/libfde): Fortran Development Extensions (library), by Zorkator

 [pFUnit](https://github.com/Goddard-Fortran-Ecosystem/pFUnit): unit testing framework enabling JUnit-like testing of serial and MPI-parallel software written in Fortran, from Goddard-Fortran-Ecosystem.
 Limited support for OpenMP is also provided in the form of managing exceptions in a thread-safe manner.